 When we fall ill, we go to a doctor.
 A doctor in turn is dependent on many other helpers who support her/him in her/his work and make sure the hospital equipment and infrastructure is in place and working properly.

-These people may not always be visible like a policemen or a doctor but they work extremely hard to ensure well-functioning of your city life.
+These people may not always be visible like a policeman or a doctor but they work extremely hard to ensure well-functioning of your city life.

-- Those who help us Commute: People working with public transports like buses, trains, planes, cabs fall into this category.
+People working with public transports like buses, trains, planes, cabs fall into this category.
 They help you travel from one place to another.
-Imagine how hard it would be to commute if there were no cabs, buses, planes or trains.
+Imagine how hard would it be to commute if there were no cabs, buses, planes or trains.

 Teach your child to identify these helpers like janitors, receptionists, sanitation workers etc. and greet them.
 It is essential that children be taught to greet the helpers they encounter daily at school and park, just like they greet other people.

-2. Community helpers Shout-out: A simple, fun game to play with your children.
+A simple, fun game to play with your children.
 What you have to do is call out the name of the community helper and your child have to shout-out a matching attribute.
-This is great way to enhance their vocabulary skills.
+This is a great way to enhance their vocabulary skills.

 For example when you say Doctor, your child can say coat or hospital or stethoscope.
 The idea is to describe the community helper using either his tools, place of work, dress or any other distinct feature.

-This will help your child to step into a community helper’s shoes and realize their significance.
+This community helper game for kids will help them to step into a community helper’s shoes and realize their significance.

-5. Visit a local library, museum or a fire station: Give your child a real opportunity to interact with local librarians, curator and fire fighters.
-Such trips are nothing short of a picnic.
-Your children will be glad they took the trip and learn loads.
+Give your child a real opportunity to interact with local librarians, curator and fire fighters.
+Such trips are nothing short of a picnic!

 Teaching children about various community helpers is not enough.
 If we wish to raise responsible citizens of tomorrow, we must train our children to respect and appreciate these unsung heroes of everyday life.